 Lee R. Crain is a litigation associate in the New York office of Gibson, Dunn & Crutcher.
-Mr. Crain’s practice focuses on a broad range of high-stakes constitutional, commercial, and appellate litigation in both federal and state courts.
+Mr. Crain’s practice focuses on a broad-range of high-stakes trial and appellate litigation in both federal and state courts.
 Mr. Crain has experience litigating cases involving media and entertainment, tech, employment disputes, and the First Amendment.
 Mr. Crain also has significant experience with crisis counseling and fast-paced, emergency litigation and has led teams seeking or defending against temporary restraining orders and preliminary injunctions in multiple matters.

 Recent highlights include:

 - Employment Litigation.
 Mr. Crain has represented clients in multiple employment disputes, including lawsuits regarding restrictive covenants, trade secrets, confidentiality obligations, whistleblower retaliation, and employment discrimination.
-Mr. Crain, for instance, represented a globally leading fashion model agency and procured a temporary restraining order and preliminary injunction prohibiting former employees from engaging in anti-competitive behavior harming our client’s business.
+Mr. Crain, for instance, represented a globally leading fashion model agency in litigation seeking (and procuring) a temporary restraining order prohibiting former employees from engaging in anti-competitive behavior harming the agency’s business.
 Mr. Crain also represents a major insurance brokerage in litigation arising from claimed violations of restrictive covenants of the company’s new employees.
-Mr. Crain has represented a national media company and major healthcare management company in employment discrimination and whistleblower retaliation lawsuits, respectively, including arguing an appeal before the New York Appellate Division that affirmed the dismissal of whistleblower retaliation claims against the healthcare company.
+Mr. Crain has represented a national media company and a healthcare management company in employment discrimination and whistleblower retaliation lawsuits, respectively, including arguing an appeal before the New York Appellate Division that affirmed the dismissal of whistleblower retaliation claims against the healthcare company.
 Mr. Crain has also served as lead associate representing the Legal Aid Society for the City of New York in multiple lawsuits bringing federal and New York State employment claims, including in lawsuits alleging Legal Aid engaged in reverse-discrimination.

 - Client Counseling.
 Mr. Crain engages in a broad set of litigation-risk counseling, including advising a major hedge fund on litigation risks attendant to mergers and acquisitions and major media and software companies regarding risks of pursuing or defending against breach-of-contract litigation.
 Mr. Crain also advises clients about whether to advance claims for defamation and similar torts such as right of publicity.
 Mr. Crain has advised clients as to whether governmental action or proposed legislation is vulnerable to constitutional challenges.